Atlantic Health Strategies

 Is generic healthcare IT support sufficient for a behavioral health clinic?

-No. Behavioral health workflows include 24/7 residential coverage, 42 CFR Part 2 confidentiality requirements for SUD records, ASAM-criteria documentation, group therapy notes, telehealth across state lines, and payer-specific authorization processes.
+No. Behavioral health workflows include 24/7 residential coverage, 42 CFR Part 2 confidentiality requirements for SUD records, ASAM 4th Edition level-of-care documentation (including Residential Detoxification at Level 3.7 and outpatient PHP at Level 2.5), group therapy notes, telehealth across state lines, and payer-specific authorization processes.
 IT partners without behavioral health experience routinely miss these requirements, which surface as audit findings, denied claims, or breach exposure.
+Add a multi-state footprint across states like Florida, Tennessee, Texas, and Arizona and the gaps get expensive fast.

 Request a Free Consultation